apwiggins/k8s_portainer/README.md

 - spins up 3 k8s worker nodes (kworker) requiring 4 GB RAM each
 - k8s master and workers share a private net 172.42.42.100/24
 - k8s master uses 172.42.42.100, while workers use 172.42.42.101 incrementing by 1 for each additional worker added
-- k8s cluster is NAT'ed
+- k8s cluster is bridged using a bridge interface from kmaster
 - OpenEBS script needs to be added separately on kmaster
 - Portainer script needs to be added separately on kmaster
 - Portainer port is forwarded using  virtualbox port forwarding as a convenience to permit remote management of the cluster